 Parameters related to operating rights resulting from "Distribution and Retail Sales License" which YEDAŞ owns via TORA are updated by EMRA committee decisions during the five year implementation periods.
-As of 31 December 2020, YEDAŞ fulfilled its obligations related to the license for services which was privatized at 24 July 2006, including the first implementation period between 2006 and 2010 and the second implementation period which covers the years 2011 and 2015.
+As of 31 December 2021, YEDAŞ fulfilled its obligations related to the license for services which was privatized at 24 July 2006, including the first implementation period between 2006 and 2010; the second implementation period which covers the years 2011 and 2015; and the third implementation period which covers the years 2016 and 2020.

-Rights related to second implementation period were announced by EMRA Committee Decision (Decision No: 2991) on 28 December 2010.
-Rights which will be applicable for the third implementation period between 2016 and 2020 were announced by EMRA with its committee decision dated 30 December 2015 and numbered 6033-1.
+Rights which will be applicable for the fourth implementation period between 2021 and 2025 were announced by EMRA with its committee decision dated 24 December 2020 and numbered 9919-1.